 Street food is such a big part of Mexican culture and it’s no surprise that you will find special street food playing an integral role during Easter.
 Everyone pours out in the streets and enjoys the delights of street food.
 I enjoy recreating some of my favourite bite-sized street foods when entertaining at Easter.
 It always helps to remind me of being back home!

-Aguas Frescas – These are sold in the streets around Easter time.
+Aguas Frescas – They sell these in the streets around Easter time.
 They are refreshing fruit drinks made simply of fruit blended with water, lime juice and a bit of sweetener.
 Typical flavours include watermelon, cucumber, pineapple, mango, cantaloupe, peach and lemon.
-They are incredibly hydrating and you get the hea
+They are incredibly hydrating and you get the heat.

 Gorditas – A typical Mexican street food dish that you will always find around Easter time.
-They are masa pockets filled with savoury fillings like cheese and beans, shredded beef, carnitas, chicken mole, potatoes and chorizo..the list goes on!
+Masa pockets filled with savoury fillings like cheese and beans, shredded beef, carnitas, chicken mole, potatoes, and chorizo are the options available – the list goes on!
 For our gorditas recipe, we went with a classic picadillo filling (minced beef fried with potatoes) where we used Gran Luchito Chipotle Paste.

 Esquites – Otherwise known as Mexican street corn, we couldn’t not have this on here!
 You can have it as a dip with some Lightly Salted Tortilla Chips, or just eaten alone like they do on the streets (in little cups).
 Check out our Mexican corn recipe.
 What makes this sweet corn recipe so irresistible is the sauce made with parmesan, lime juice, Gran Luchito Chipotle Mayo and coriander.